-Union Station, with its elegant architecture, 50-foot (15.2 m) clock tower and cheerful “Go By Train” neon sign, is a Portland landmark.
+Union Station, with its elegant architecture, 150-foot-tall (45.7-m-tall) clock tower and cheerful “Go By Train” neon sign, is a Portland landmark.

 The station is located at the foot of the Broadway Bridge in Old Town Chinatown, just minutes from the center of downtown.
 The Portland Transit Mall, which carries many bus lines, as well as the MAX light rail Green, Orange and Yellow lines, is one block from Union Station on Fifth and Sixth avenues.